 Should you invest only in stocks if you want to get rich?

 History shows that stocks have been the best asset class over time.

 However, real estate is probably the most straightforward investment option for most people as it has a business model everyone understands.

 Furthermore, many already indirectly save in real estate via their mortgage.
 You can get exposure to real estate either via direct investments or REITs.

 Direct real estate investments might turn out to be better investments because most people take a long-term view on owning real estate, while the urge to buy and sell is much stronger for stocks.
 Why is that?
 One reason is that stocks are traded daily for 6.5 hours per day with constantly moving prices.
 Opposite, real estate prices are measured once per month, and the urge to “flip” is much less.

 Should you diversify only among stocks/funds or other assets?
 We believe you should own both asset classes.

-For 90% of the investors, it makes more sense to buy ETFs and mutual funds than to buy single stocks.
+For 90% of the investors, buying ETFs and mutual funds makes more sense than buying single stocks.
 Very few stocks beat risk-free short-term Treasuries, and you avoid a lot of headaches by spreading your investments among a few funds, both managed passive and active.

 Getting rich by investing in stocks is about avoiding ruin